yoshuawuyts/brick-router/README.md

   // => html
 })

-// execute all routes and write output to files router.build(__dirname + '/build')
+// execute all routes and
+// write output to directory tree router.build(__dirname + '/build')
 ```